mknzz/burglary-docs/index.md

 3.1.8 Latest
 {: .label .label-purple }

-# Welcome to the sk-burglary docs page!
+# Welcome to the sk-burglary docs!

 Here, you will find all the information you need to install and configure qb-burglary effectively.
 We have everything you need to make the most of your experience.
 If you have any questions or need further assistance, please feel free to create a ticket in the discord using the #request-help channel.